GlobeHR/Globe-for-Web/README.md

 ![Discord](https://img.shields.io/discord/1024581026225328189?style=for-the-badge&logo=discord&label=community&color=7289DA)

 > [!WARNING]
-> **Globe is currently under active development.** Features are being built, APIs might break, and things are changing rapidly.
-It is not yet recommended for production use, but we'd love for you to help us build it!
+> **Globe is currently under active development.** We're still working on everything, which means Globe may be unstable or insecure.
+We recommend hosting stable versions only.

 ---

-## ✨ Features (Planned & In Progress)
+## Features (Planned & In Progress)

-*   👥 **Unified Rosters:** Keep track of your members, ranks, and divisions automatically synced with Roblox.
+*   **Automatic Payrolls:** Keep track of in game events or studio creation hours, and automatically pay them based on their hours.
-*   📊 **Activity Tracking:** Monitor event attendance, shift logs, and hosting metrics.
+*   **Activity Tracking:** Monitor event attendance, shift logs, and hosting metrics.
-*   🛡️ **Permissions & Hierarchy:** Fine-grained staff roles that mirror your Roblox group's structure.
+*   **Mirrored Roles:** Your roles from your Roblox Group are automatically mirrored to Globe, you just need to assign permissions and that's it.
-*   🔌 **Extensible API:** Built from the ground up to integrate seamlessly with your custom Discord bots and in-game scripts.
+*   **Extensible API:** Built from the ground up to integrate seamlessly with your custom Discord bots and in-game scripts.
-*   🎨 **Beautiful UI:** A modern, accessible, and responsive dashboard designed for both desktop and mobile.
+*   **Beautiful UI:** A modern and simple dashboard designed for anyone, easy navigation and usage.
+*   **Mobile Apps (soon):** Mobile apps for all platforms and for both Cloud Instances and Self Hosted instances.

 ---

-## 🚀 Getting Started
+## Getting Started

 *Note: Since the project is in early development, these instructions are for setting up a local development environment.*
+**You are fully responsible for your own self-hosted instance.**

 ### Prerequisites